 Yes, you can indicate your friend's name on our application form, but requests cannot be guaranteed.
 In addition, requested friends must meet the same eligibility criteria and be accepted to the residence.
 Roommates must be of the same gender.

 Every effort will be made to work with roommates to ensure they are able to peacefully co-exist in the same living environment.
-Residence Life staff will be available to assist roommates who may have conflicts.
+Residents are expected to attempt reconciliation among themselves but residence Life staff will be available to assist roommates who may have conflicts.

 The Upper East Side is a safe and vibrant community with endless opportunities for exploration and enrichment, whether you are a foodie, shopaholic, nature-lover, or patron of the arts.
 Restaurants, cafes, and bakeries featuring cuisine from Italy, France, Japan, Turkey, and Argentina are walking distance from the Food Emporium and Fairway markets.
 Bloomingdales, Barnes and Noble, Super Runners Shop, and Sur la Table can be found nestled between smaller boutiques.
 Museum Mile on 5th Avenue features eight internationally-renowned museums, including the Guggenheim and the Metropolitan Museum of Art; Central Park waits just a block further.
 Take a run or ride a bike through towering pines and oaks, picnic on the Great Lawn, or pay a visit to Belvedere Castle.